rocketinsights/web-blueprint/README.md

 ```
 Welcome to Nordstrom

 We’re glad to have you with our Company.
-Our number one goal is to provide outstanding customer service.
-Set both your personal and professional goals high.
-We have great confidence in your ability to achieve them.
+Our number one goal is
+to provide outstanding customer service.
+Set both your personal
+and professional goals high.
+We have great confidence in your
+ability to achieve them.

 Nordstrom Rules: Rule #1: Use best judgment in all situations.
 There will be no additional rules.

-Please feel free to ask your department manager, store manager, or division general manager any question at any time.
+Please feel free to ask your department manager, store manager,
+or division general manager any question at any time.
 ```

 _Use best judgment in all situations._ With all due respect to HubSpot’s culture code or Netflix’s ‘Freedom & Responsibility’ manifesto, it was Johan Nordstrom who invented the idea of individual responsibility back in 1887, and he was probably suffering from rickets at the time.

 While it’s a stretch to say we have "no additional rules" at Rocket, we try to keep our rules and processes as light as humanly possible.

-Here are some other rules of thumb you can follow:
+Here are some other rules of thumb to follow:

 - _"Snap In" to the client"_ - If the client is already using a tool or using a process, always go with what they already have/use, unless they’re explicitly asking for something different
 - _"Strong opinions, loosely held"_ - Never be afraid to present a case for doing something the way you think is right, but at the end of the day, it’s the client’s call and you need to be flexible.